-- 1) Increase awareness of accurate health information; - 2) Increase the ability to detect false information; and/or - Increase understanding of factual alternative explanations for misleading information.
+- 1) Increase awareness of accurate health information; - 2) Increase the ability to detect false claims; and/or - 3) Increase understanding of factual alternative explanations that provide context about why such claims are incorrect.

-Please note that this is not an exhaustive list of communication goals when responding to misinformation; for instance, providing people who are spreading the rumor with factual explanations may not be enough to deter them.
+Please note that this is not an exhaustive list of communication goals when responding to rumors; for instance, providing people who are spreading the rumor with factual explanations may not be enough to deter them.